 Due to the remoteness of the areas in this itinerary, travelers are to carry a minimum of $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 All guests are strongly recommended to have comprehensive travel insurance coverage.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

-Charter Flight Contingency Plan for 2018 and 2019 Departures:
+Charter Flight Contingency Plan for 2019 Departures:

 In the unlikely event that the plane is unable to depart on the planned date of the charter flight, you will be provided accommodation in Yellowknife at the tour operator's expense, for one additional night only.
 All meals, room charges, and any other expenses are the responsibility of the guest.
 In the event of a charter flight delay longer than one day, all expenses, including additional accommodations and meals will be at the guest’s expense.
 Guests already at Arctic Watch who are affected by a charter flight delay, will receive one night’s accommodation in Yellowknife at the tour operator's expense on the day of arrival from Arctic Watch to Yellowknife.
 All other expenses related to a charter flight delay, including meals, room charges, and flight cancellation or rebooking fees, are the responsibility of the guest.
 The tour operator will make every effort to ensure your program takes place, but due to weather conditions, flying in this region can be difficult.
 The tour operator will not offer passengers a refund in the event of a trip delay or cancellation due to the charter flight being unable to depart as planned.
 It is strongly recommend that all expedition guests purchase a comprehensive travel insurance policy including trip delay, cancellation and interruption insurance, in addition to the required medical coverage.
 Please note that international airfare may not be covered by insurance in the event of a cancellation.
 Contact ExpeditionTrips to assist in selecting the appropriate travel protection.
 Subject to change without notice.